 Broiled salmon is a heart-healthy seafood option, and one of my favorite easy salmon recipes are these broiled salmon gyros!

 Do you remember that amazing Cucumber and Feta Greek Yogurt Dip I posted about last week?
 Well, it’s back.
 It’s back in the form of a “sauce” that elevated what started as very everyday broiled fish and veggies for dinner into a pita sandwich that just screamed – awesome.

-I ended up making up a second batch of the dip recently because I wanted to have it in the fridge for hummus and veggie pita sandwiches and for something to dip my carrot and celery sticks in when I experienced a snack attack.
-In addition to all that, it became an amazing topping to these really tasty and super easy Broiled Salmon “Gyros”.
-This dinner whipped itself up so fast that it’s going to definitely happen again in my kitchen real soon.
-My husbands words after eating it were – “You ARE going to put this on the blog, right?”.
+I ended up making up a second batch of the dip recently.
+I wanted to have it in the fridge for hummus and veggie pita sandwiches, and for something to dip my carrot and celery sticks in when I experience a snack attack.
+In addition to all that, it became an amazing topping to these really tasty and super easy broiled salmon gyros.
+This easy gyros dinner whipped itself up so fast that it’s going to definitely happen again in my kitchen real soon.
+My husband’s words after eating the broiled salmon gyros: “You ARE going to put this recipe on the blog, right?”.

 I love it when he says that. 🙂

 These broiled salmon gyros make for a healthy light dinner.
 They are so easy to put together and you can’t help but feel great after eating them.